use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/custom.md

 :::caution

-Generic data types may substantially increase your contracts overall code size.
+Generic data types may substantially increase your contracts overall code size, making it more costly to store on-chain.
 The reason for this is [Rust's monomorphization](https://rustwasm.github.io/twiggy/concepts/generic-functions-and-monomorphization.html).

 :::